The U.S. Weapons That Are Destroying Gaza

 Many of the huge U.S. factories that produce all of these weapons are the largest employers in their regions or even their states.
 As then-President Eisenhower warned in his public farewell address in 1960, “This conjunction of an immense military establishment and a large arms industry” has led to “the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.”

-So, in addition to demanding a ceasefire, an end to U.S. military aid and weapons sales to Israel, and a restoration of humanitarian aid to Gaza, the students that occupied college campuses across our country were right to call on their institutions to divest from weapon manufacturers, as well as from Israeli companies.
+So, in addition to demanding a ceasefire, an end to U.S. military aid and weapons sales to Israel, and a restoration of humanitarian aid to Gaza, the students occupying college campuses across our country are right to call on their institutions to divest from weapon manufacturers, as well as from Israeli companies.

 The corporate media has adopted the line that divestment would be too complicated and costly for the universities.
 But when students set up an encampment at Trinity College in Dublin, Ireland, and called upon the school to divest from Israeli companies, the college quickly agreed to their demands—without police violence or attempts to muzzle free speech.
 Students have also won commitments to consider divestment from U.S. institutions, including Brown University, Northwestern University, The Evergreen State College, Rutgers University, and the Universities of Minnesota and Wisconsin.